 I just want to take a class or two and don’t intend to get a degree, diploma or certificate at this time.
 What should I do?

 In this case, you would indicate that you wish to be considered as a Special Credit student on the application.
 Special Credit means that you are not working towards a degree, diploma or certificate at this time.
 Should that change in the future, any applicable classes you take will still be counted towards graduation.
-Special Credit students are not required to submit official transcripts, however, you are required to meet any course prerequisite before being eligible to register.
-If you are meeting the prerequisite by previous college coursework, you must bring at least an unofficial copy of your college transcript with you to registration.
+Special Credit students are not required to submit official transcripts, however you are required to meet any course prerequisite before being eligible to register.
+If you are meeting the prerequisite by previous college coursework, you must provide at least an unofficial copy of your college transcript to register.
 Please note that Special Credit students are not eligible for financial aid.
 Find information regarding the registration process for Special Credit students here.

 I am a former student and wish to return.
 Do I have to reapply to the college?